HackerHansen/BuildRoyale-RoofHack/README.md

 # BuildRoyale-RoofHack
 Cheat engine thingy that lets you see through roofs in Buildroyale.io

-Apparently the devs of this game don't care about the anticheat, so here's a free client mod you can choose.
+Apparently the devs of this game don't care about the anticheat, so here's a free client mod you can use.

+Here is proof:

 ![Proof](https://i.imgur.com/NlzlYFL.png)